 Your Company, along with CFL Mauritius Limited, holds 14% equity of Foskor (Pty) Limited.
 During the year, Foskor production got impacted due to operational issues in the plant and union strike which disrupted the acid output.
 However, the situation has stabilized since and the plant is expected to improve its performance in the financial year 2016-17.

 Safety, Health and Environment (SHE)

-The Company has taken up various Corporate Social Responsibility (CSR) initiatives in the past, directly and also through AMM Foundation, an autonomous public charitable trust engaged in philanthropic activities in the field of Education and Healthcare.
-With the enactment of the CSR provisions in the Act, Company has formed a CSR Committee and a CSR Policy in conformity with the provisions of the Act.
-The CSR Policy can be accessed on the Company`s website at the following link http://coromandel.biz/csr_policy.html.
-During the year, the Company has undertaken various CSR projects in the areas of education, health, water and sanitation.
-These projects are in accordance with Schedule Vii of the Act.
-As per the provisions of the Act, the Company was required to spend Rs.
-13.23 crore towards CSR activities during the year 2014-15, of which the Company has spent Rs.
-10.28 crore.
-Details of constitution of the CSR Committee, CSR Projects undertaken during the year and the reasons for not spending the balance amount are given in the Annexure C to this Report.
+Corporate Social Responsibility (CSR) has been an integral part of your Company`s culture and the Company has been associated in the past directly and through AMM Foundation (an autonomous public charitable trust engaged in philanthropic activities in the field of Education and Healthcare) for contributing towards society`s development.
+During the year, your Company has undertaken various CSR projects in the areas of education, health and community development targeting inclusive growth and social capital improvement.
+The Company has also created access to opportunities and resources through its economic development and infrastructure & environment support initiatives.
+In accordance with the CSR provisions in the Companies Act, 2013 (Act), the Company has formed a CSR Committee and a CSR Policy is in conformity with the provisions of the Act.
+The CSR Policy can be accessed on the Company`s website at http://coromandel.biz/ inv_investorsinformation.html.
+The projects undertaken during the year are in accordance with Schedule VII of the Act.
+Details of composition of CSR Committee and CSR Projects undertaken during the year and reasons for not spending the balance amount are given in the Annexure C to this Report.